About Cordelia Hanna-Cheruiyot, Our Executive Director

-Cordelia’s mother Bernella “Nell” Levin grew up in San Francisco, California, born of a Latvian Jewish father Bernard Levin and Swede-Finn mother Ellen Irene Sankaas.
-Ellen came to North America as a stowaway on a ship from Yittermark, Finland and entered the U.S. illegally through Canada.
-Ellen and Barney, Cordelia’s grandparents, met at a Socialist Party meeting in Seattle, Washington in 1935.
-Cordelia’s mother Bernella was born in 1941 and her brother Erick was born in 1943.
-Bernella (Nell) and Erick’s parents were amateur classical musicians who pushed them towards music at an early age.
-Cordelia’s mother excelled in school and classical piano.
+Cordelia’s mother Bernella “Nell” Levin grew up in San Francisco, and was a child prodigy pianist, born of a Latvian-Jewish father Bernard Levin and Swede-Finn mother Ellen Irene Senkas.
+She has one brother, named Erick Levin (Erick is also a musician, performing under the name Eric London).
+Bernella (Nell) and Erick’s parents were amateur classical musicians who pushed them towards classical music at an early age.
+Cordelia’s maternal grandmother came to North America as a stowaway on a ship from Yittermark, Finland and entered the U.S. illegally through Canada and worked as a maid for many years.
+Ellen and Barney, Cordelia’s grandparents, met at a Socialist Party meeting in Seattle in 1935.
+Cordelia’s mother, like her father, also excelled in school and graduated from Indiana University majoring in classical piano and History.
 Cordelia’s grandfather Barney was a plumber for the City of San Francisco and her mother Ellen was a journalist, writing for the Swedish language press.
-Cordelia’s grandfather worked as a labor union organizer in the 1930s; radical politics was in his blood; his father had fled Latvia so as not to be consecrated in the Czar’s army.
-Once in America, Cordelia’s great-grandfather Louis Levin sent his ten children to Anarchist Sunday School.
-This is where Barney, Cordelia’s grandfather, became politicized.
-Barney only had an 8th grade education, as he had to drop out of school to help support his large family, but he was well versed in Marxist ideology.
-Cordelia’s great grandmother Sarah gave birth to 10 children, all at home with midwives in Latvia and Philadelphia, PA, USA.
+Cordelia’s grandfather worked as a labor union organizer in the 1930s; radical politics was in his blood; his father had fled Latvia after the pogroms, so as not to be consecrated in the Czar’s army.
+Once in America, Cordelia’s great-grandfather sent his ten children to Anarchist Sunday School.
+This is where Barney became politicized.
+Though he only had an 8th grade education (as he had to drop out of school to help support his large family), he was well versed in Marxist ideology; and was a voracious reader, a self-taught man.

 After Cordelia’s father earned his Bachelors in English Literature from Dartmouth College, the family moved to Bloomington, Indiana so he could pursue a graduate degree in English Literature at Indiana University.
 Cordelia’s mother took a Bachelor of Science in History and classical piano.
 At Indiana University during the 1960s, David and Bernella Satterfield were student leaders in SDS, peace activists and Anti-Viet Nam war protesters.
 Cordelia’s childhood home was filled with live acoustic music and lively political debate all hours of the day and night.
 The roots of Cordelia’s social activism were planted early; she was pushed in a stroller on the March on Washington to end the war in Viet Nam as a toddler.
 Her parents brought her to meetings organizing protests against the war in Viet Nam and the photographs depicting the horrors of war were branded into her brain at a very young age.